shinken-solutions/shinken/doc/source/08_configobjects/host.rst

   This variable may be used to override services directives for a specific host.
 This is especially useful when services are inherited (for instance from packs), because it allows to have a host attached service set one of its directives a specific value.
 For example, on a set of web servers, **HTTP** service (inherited from **http** pack) on *production* servers should have notifications enabled **24x7**, and *staging* server should only notify during **workhours**.
 To do so, staging server should be set the following directive: **service_overrides HTTP,notification_period workhours**.
 Several overrides may be specified, each override should be written on a single line. *Caution*, *service_overrides* may be inherited (through the **use** directive), but specifying an override on a host overloads all values inherited from parent hosts, it does not append it (as of any single valued attribute).
 See :ref:`inheritance description<advanced/objectinheritance>` for more details.

 service_excludes
   This variable may be used to *exclude* a service from a host.
-It addresses the situations where a set of serices is inherited from a pack or attached from a hostgroup, and an identified host should **NOT** have one (or more, comma separated) services defined.
-This allows to manage exceptions in the service asignment without having to define intermediary templates/hostgroups.
+It addresses the situations where a set of services is inherited from a pack or attached from a hostgroup, and an identified host should **NOT** have one (or more, comma separated) services defined.
+This allows to manage exceptions in the service assignment without having to define intermediary templates/hostgroups.
 See :ref:`inheritance description<advanced/objectinheritance>` for more details.
   This will be **ignored** if there is *service_includes*

 service_includes
   This variable may be used to *include only* a service from a host.
-It addresses the situations where a set of serices is inherited from a pack or attached from a hostgroup, and an identified host should **have only** one (or more, comma separated) services defined.
-This allows to manage exceptions in the service asignment without having to define intermediary templates/hostgroups.
+It addresses the situations where a set of services is inherited from a pack or attached from a hostgroup, and an identified host should **have only** one (or more, comma separated) services defined.
+This allows to manage exceptions in the service assignment without having to define intermediary templates/hostgroups.
 See :ref:`inheritance description<advanced/objectinheritance>` for more details.
   This variable is considered **before** *service_excludes*

 labels